obule/cbh-test/Ticket_Breakdown.md

 We have a request from our client to be able to connect agents by their custom id instead of the internally generated id from our DB.
 The problem might have stemmed from the fact that they already have a system to internally identify their agents and the DB id creates confusion for them.

+#### Goal

+The goal of this ticket is to add a database layer that allows facility to add readable id for their agents

 #### Requirement

 - Create a table `facility_agent_identifier` that has the following columns: `agentId`, `facilityId` & `facilityAgentId`